Kat Ashley: Lady-in-waiting

 Ashley tried to convince her mistress to write to Thomas and "comfort him in his sorrow", but Elizabeth claimed that he wasn't so saddened by her stepmother's death as to need comfort.
 Indeed, Thomas renewed his attentions towards Elizabeth with intent on marrying her.

 The rumours about Thomas Seymour's "flirtation" towards Elizabeth emerged in 1548 as his other political manoeuvres were revealed.
 On 21 January 1549, Katherine was arrested and taken to the Tower for possible involvement in Seymour's activities.
 She told her story, was found to have done nothing treasonous, and was released thirteen days before Seymour's execution.
 Despite detailed questioning, Katherine didn't implicate Elizabeth in Seymour's schemes.
 Blanche Parry, second in the household, was Elizabeth's Chief Gentlewoman while Katherine was in prison.

-By August 1549, Katherine had returned to Hatfield and stayed with Elizabeth until her mistress was imprisoned in the Tower by Queen Mary I in 1554.
-Katherine was allowed to rejoin Elizabeth in October 1555, but was arrested in May 1556 following the discovery of seditious books.
+By August 1549, Katherine had returned to Hatfield, where she was in charge of Elizabeth's linen and supplied head dresses called "crippons".
+She stayed with Elizabeth until her mistress was imprisoned in the Tower by Queen Mary I in 1554.
+Katherine was held in the custody of Sir Roger Cholmeley until May 1555.
+She was allowed to rejoin Elizabeth in October 1555, but was arrested in May 1556 following the discovery of seditious books.
 She spent three months in Fleet Prison and was forbidden to see Elizabeth again after her release.

 Favourite of Queen Elizabeth

 After Mary I died in 1558 and Elizabeth became Queen of England, Katherine was appointed First Lady of the Bedchamber while her husband was appointed Master of the Jewel Office.
+She was given purple velvet and scarlet and tinsel fabrics to wear on the evening before Elizabeth's coronation.
 Katherine became very influential as a source of information for the Queen and as means of asking favours for the nobles.
 She helped to form a strict aristocracy, which helped to maintain the Queen's dominance over government for most of her reign.

+George Brediman, keeper of the wardrobe at Westminster, issued old copes and vestments to Kat Ashley in December 1560.
 In May 1561, Queen Elizabeth made Katherine a gift of an old French velvet gown lined with taffeta and wide sleeves cut up to make cushion covers.

+In 1561, Ashley discussed patterns for jewels drawn on parchment with a merchant John Dymocke.
+This led to involvement with Dorothy Bradbelt in a scheme for Elizabeth to marry Eric XIV of Sweden.
+Their actions angered Elizabeth, and Kat and Dorothy were briefly put under house arrest.

 In 1562 she was given a pewter metal doll for the use of Ippolyta the Tartarian, a young woman brought from Russia by Anthony Jenkinson.
 Katherine peacefully died in the summer of 1565 possibly at the age of 63, to Queen Elizabeth's great distress since her dear friend was not in attendance at court when she died.
 Parry succeeded her as Chief Gentlewoman of the Privy Chamber.
 When on her death bed, Elizabeth continually visited her and mourned her sincerely and unaffectedly.